Titans and primary secular forces

 Zeus and the Olympian gods defeated the Titans in the great war called Titan fighting.

-Titan fighting was the ten-year conflict between the Titans and the Olympian gods for world power.
+The Titanomachy was the ten-year conflict between the Titans and the Olympian gods over control of the world.

 Where were the Titans imprisoned?